How to Use the Paho MQTT Client in Python with Examples

 MQTT protocol version and the introduction of expiry intervals

-MQTT communication is standardized.
-Currently, it has two versions: Version 3.1.1 and 5.0.
-During the Python MQTT configuration process, we can set the MQTT version to use by specifying the protocol parameter and choosing either the MQTTv311 or the MQTTv5 value from the Paho library (as shown in the code above).
+MQTT is a standard communication protocol that currently has two versions: 3.1.1 and 5.0.
+During the Paho MQTT Python configuration process, you can set which version to use by specifying the protocol parameter and choosing either the MQTTv311 or MQTTv5 value from the Paho MQTT client library (as shown in the code above).

 flag to 1 and SessionExpiryInterval to 0 is equivalent to setting clean_session